Risk management methods for effective project management are:

 UNICEF suggest “SWOT and PESTEL can be applied to large or small (but significant) projects or decisions.
 If time is very limited or for small projects, do a quick SWOT in an hour (remembering to identify the Opportunities and Threats first, and then the Strengths and Weaknesses).
 With more time or for projects/decisions with larger implications, do a full SWOT and PESTEL in about 3 hours, plus preparation time.
 With even more time or for very significant projects/decisions, expand the time accordingly, up to a full day workshop. ” (UNICEF)

-You and your project team can use SWOT Analysis to make the most of what you’ve got, to your project’s best advantage.
-You can reduce the chances of project failure, by understanding what you’re project is lacking, and eliminating vulnerability that would otherwise catch you unawares.
+You and your project team can use a SWOT Analysis to make the most of what you’ve got, to your project’s best advantage.
+You can reduce the chances of project failure by understanding what your project is lacking and eliminating vulnerability that would otherwise catch you unawares.

 This PESTEL project analysis method takes a big picture or bird’s eye view approach, which means that it looks at the project in a wider context and takes into account how changes in the project’s environment affect the project.
-The PESTEL categories can be used to facilitate your project team’s thinking of issues that may affect the success of completing the project successfully.
+The PESTEL categories can be used to facilitate your project team’s thinking around the issues that may affect completing the project successfully.